 MOSAIC is one of over twenty neighborhood classification systems built by Experian staff, whose international segmentation experiences stretches back over twenty years.
 Along with the international experience applied in this product, some of the most experienced geodemographers in North America were involved with the development of MOSAIC.
 During the product refinement process, MOSAIC was compared to other clustering systems in a variety of tests.
 The MOSAIC assignments are updated annually by incorporating updated AGS demographics into the segmentation model, ensuring that the assignment is as accurate as possible given shifts in local area demographics.

-The resulting segmentation system consists of sixty segments which are presented as twelve separate groups:
+The resulting segmentation system consists of seventy-one segments which are presented as nineteen separate groups:

 CrimeRisk is a block group and higher level geographic database consisting of a series of standardized indexes for a range of serious crimes against both persons and property.
 It is derived from an extensive analysis of several years of crime reports from the vast majority of law enforcement jurisdictions nationwide.
 The crimes include murder, rape, robbery, assault, burglary, larceny, and motor vehicle theft.
 These categories are the primary reporting categories used by the FBI in its Uniform Crime Report (UCR), with the exception of Arson, for which data is very inconsistently reported at the jurisdictional level.